MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-point-small-objects.md

 ![Example of buttons placed close together with holographic pointers.](media/small-holograms-example-with-pointers.jpg "Example of buttons placed close together with holographic pointers")

-This article shows how you can use and place a 3D image together with a real-world object to point at small, closely spaced objects accurately and consistently.
+This article shows how you can use and place a 3D image together with a real-world object to point at small or closely spaced objects accurately and consistently.

 ## Use a 3D image together with a real-world object